Autism Spectrum Disorder in Children

 - No eye contact at 3 to 4 months

 If a child has any of the above problems, the healthcare provider will do more screening.
-This will help show whether your child has ASD or another developmental disorder.
+This will help show if your child has ASD or another developmental disorder.
 Your child may need to see a healthcare provider with special training to diagnose and treat ASD.
 Your child may also need these screening tests:

 - Nervous system exam